ssadedin/ximmer/docs/install.md

 docker build --build-arg http_proxy='http://proxy.host.com:proxy-port' -t ximmer .
 ```

+Although running inside docker is essentially the same as running outside,
+ there are a few special considerations to take care of.
+See
-See [Running inside Docker](docker.md) for tips on how to run inside Docker.
+ [Running inside Docker](docker.md) for tips on how to run inside Docker.

 ## Running Ximmer